justmedusty/DionysOS/README.md

 🟢Implement a ramdisk driver to facilitate the tempsfs filesystem.

-🟢Implement a simple virtual file system like a memory-only tmpfs to avoid crippling the design of your VFS too much while implementing it alongside real storage filesystems.
+🟢Implement a simple file system

 🟢Implement a scheduler to schedule threads in order make multitasking possible.